brianbonk/Slide-decks/SQLCourse/Module 0.5/Module 0.5.md

 ## Install PUBS database
 1. Copy the content of this file and paste it in a new query window on your local PC [Install PUBS](instpubs.sql)

+## Install Northwind database
+1. Copy the content of this file and paste it in a new query window on your local PC [Install Northwind](instnwnd.sql)